-Fruit wines are the stars at Baldwin: Its strawberry, black raspberry, and red raspberry wine (the latter is named Trilogy in honor of the owners’ triplet grandchildren) were all medal winners at last year’s Finger Lakes International Wine Competition.
-But its list includes several whites, off-whites, and reds.
+Fruit wines are the stars at Baldwin: The strawberry, black raspberry, and red raspberry wine (the latter is named Trilogy in honor of the owners’ triplet grandchildren) were all medal winners at the 2014 Finger Lakes International Wine Competition.
+The vineyard list includes several whites, off-whites, and reds, as well.

-Sip this: Released last fall, Spiced Apple “comes in a Mason jar with a cinnamon stick,” says Wendy Landolina, a member of the Baldwin family.
+Sip this: Perfect for the fall season, Spiced Apple “comes in a Mason jar with a cinnamon stick,” says Wendy Landolina, a member of the Baldwin family.
 “It tastes like Grandma’s apple pie in a jar.”

 Paul Deninno, owner and winemaker at this Catskills winery, takes eco-consciousness to a new level.
 “Our grapes are grown organically,” he says, “and we use sheep for weed control and fertilizer.”
-Currently, there are 11 varieties available, including two estate wines.
-Its newest, a Merlot, “has been aging in our cave for 18 months,” says Deninno, referring to the winery’s concrete underground room, which provides the constant temperature and high humidity that’s perfect for aging wine.
-Look for port and Black Vulture Stout to be released later this year.
+Currently, there are 13 varieties available, ranging from bold reds to dry whites to sweet roses.
+The Red Fox Merlot, “has been aging in our cave for 18 months,” says Deninno, referring to the winery’s concrete underground room, which provides the constant temperature and high humidity that’s perfect for aging wine.
+Look for the house-brewed kombucha while you're there, too.

 Sip this: “We are probably best-known for our Cabernet Franc, which we call Black Bear,” says Deninno.

-Now celebrating its 30th year, this small winery is “fundamentally interested in producing quality wines with a French character at a reasonable price,” according to its website.
+Throughout the course of its 30-plus years in business, the small winery has remained “fundamentally interested in producing quality wines with a French character at a reasonable price,” according to its website.
 The nine wines on its list include a sparkling white made in the French “méthode champenoise” (similar to Champagne), and Noiret, a relatively new hybrid red wine with a peppery accent.

-Located at Goold Orchards in Rensselaer County, Brookview Station offers 12 wines as well as three hard ciders; the fact that cider is becoming an important product “is one of the exciting things now happening for Hudson Valley wineries,” says proprietor Sue Goold Miller.
-New on her shelves: “Moonlight Marquette, a medium-bodied red wine, which we’re hoping to have by July,” says Miller.
-“Peach and strawberry wines are also a possibility.”
+Located at Goold Orchards in Rensselaer County, Brookview Station offers a medley of reds and whites, as well as three hard ciders.
+The fact that cider is becoming an important product “is one of the exciting things now happening for Hudson Valley wineries,” says proprietor Sue Goold Miller.

 Sip this: The popular — and award-winning — Sunset Charlie, a blended rosè which Miller calls “our ‘dog wine,’ because it has a picture of our yellow Lab, Charlie, on the label.”